 By exploring the visualization, a viewer can gain a three dimensional understanding of seasonal variation in generation CFs, along with the locations and distribution of generation projects.
 Moving through the 3-D space gives a conception of generation CFs across the state.
 The viewer can observe that most projects peak in the summer months, although a few peak in the winter.
 The large range in CFs is also apparent.

 The base map shows wind speeds for part of the offshore areas, which contain much larger wind resources than the resources over the land areas.
-As of July 2019, all California wind projects are on land.
+Currently, all California wind projects are on land.
 Estimates for capacity factors of hypothetical offshore wind projects can also be displayed using a switch on the map.
 The values displayed for offshore projects are for a typical year, whereas the values shown for land-based projects are historical values from particular years.
 As with energy resources on land, making use of the offshore resources is limited by planning and area use constraints.